 Recruitment Training is a two part process, and is required of all faculty on a search committee:

-The first part is an on-line session in Moodle, which covers forms, processes and other details.
+The first part is an on-line session in Canvas, which covers forms, processes and other details.
 Search committee members will complete this on-line session each academic year they serve on a search committee.
 Faculty can complete this session at their own pace, at a time they choose.

 The second part is the face-to-face session, which search committee members are required to have completed within the past five years PRIOR to their service on a search committee.